KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

     Map with two layers

 Now let’s focus on **Configuration** tab of Location Inteligence panel option.
 Here you can set some extra configurations.
-Let’s have a look them for each data visualization typology.
+Let’s have a look on them for each data visualization typology.

 For the **Map Zone** you can set:

 -  **Method**: the available ones are quantiles or equal intervals.
-If you choose quantiles data are classified into a certain number of classes with an equal number of units in each classe.
-If you choose equal Intervals the value are divided in ranges for each classe, the classes are equal in size and their number can be set.
-The entire range of data values (max - min) is divided equally into however many classes have been chosen.
+If you choose quantiles data are classified into a certain number of classes with an equal number of units in each class.
+If you choose equal intervals the value are divided in ranges for each class, the classes are equal in size and their number can be set.
+The entire range of data values (max - min) is divided equally into classes however many classes have been chosen.
--  **N°of classes**: the number of intervals in which data are subdivided.
+-  **N° of classes**: the number of intervals in which data are divided.
--  **Range colours**: You can choose the first and the last colour of the range.
-For both of them you can use a colour pixer by clicking on the coloured square.
+-  **Range colors**: you can choose the first and the last color of the range.
+For both of them you can use a color pixel by clicking on the coloured square.
 An example is provided below.

 .. figure:: media/image360.png